nymbyl/kernramble_web/content/narrative.md

 13. You're My Redemption

     The son tries to bury the hero alive (kill, make disappear) so he has free claim to the money.
 The heroine makes an appearance to save day? or is it just a dream - it's unclear.
 Our hero soul is saved - at the last second.
-He has prepared but not been ready
+He has prepared but not been ready.
+She had redeemed herself in a way too (as a side character).
+And forgiveness is a thing

 14. Eventually, it Goes